 To estimate the glucose level in the blood by the Folin-Wu method.

 When glucose or other reducing agents are treated with an alkaline copper solution, they reduce the copper.
 As a result, an insoluble cuprous oxide is formed.
 The reaction depends on temperature, duration of heating, a degree of alkalinity.
 It may vary the ratio of glucose to cuprous oxide form after heating for a period.
 The cuprous oxide form can react with phosphomolybdate to form a molybdenum blue coloured complex, which can be read colorimetrically using a red filter at 680nm.

 - 1% Sugar Solution: 1 gram of sugar is added to 100 mL of saturated benzoic acid.

 - Working standard sugar solution: 2 mg per 2 ml of the above solution.

 - An alkaline copper solution:

 - Solution A: Dissolve 2% Na2CO3 in 0.1N NaOH.

 - Solution B:5% CuSO4 in 1% sodium potassium tartrate or Rochelle salt

 Mix 50ml of solution A with 1 ml of solution B.

-- Phosphomolybdic acid: To 35grms of molybdic acid add 5 grams of sodium tungstate, 200 ml of 10% NaOH and 200ml of water is added.
-It is boiled vigorously for 20-30 minutes so as to remove whole of ammonium present in molybdic acid.
-The solution is cooled and diluted to about 350ml and 125 ml of 85% phosphoric acid (ortho) is added and makeup to 500ml with distilled water.
+- Phosphomolybdic acid: To 35grms of molybdic acid, add 5 grams of sodium tungstate, 200 ml of 10% NaOH, and 200 ml of water.
+It is boiled vigorously for 20-30 minutes to remove the whole ammonium present in molybdic acid.
+The solution is cooled and diluted to about 350 ml, and 125 ml of 85% phosphoric acid (ortho) is added and makeup to 500 ml with distilled water.